tlh24/sabes-exp-ctrl/README.md

 sabes-exp-ctrl
 ==============

-experimental control software for the Sabes lab, UCSF
+Experimental control software for the Sabes lab, UCSF.